 Space travel research was supported in New Mexico for most of the twentieth century by a variety of private individuals and organizations as well as federal agencies and state and local government entities.
 At the beginning of the twenty-first century, the momentum of that support produced Spaceport America.

-Loretta Hall's new book tells the stories---human and technological---of space research in New Mexico that brought this country from the earliest liquid-fuel rockets to the world's first purpose-built commercial spaceport.
+Loretta Hall's 2011 book, Out of this World: New Mexico's Contributions to Space Travel, tells the stories---human and technological---of space research in New Mexico that brought this country from the earliest liquid-fuel rockets to the world's first purpose-built commercial spaceport.
 From 1930 to 2010: Out of this World in 80 Years.

-This website introduces you to Loretta and her latest book, and offers additional insights to the people and events that have made New Mexico a vital resource in the development of space travel.
+This website introduces you to Loretta and that book, and offers additional insights to the people and events that have made New Mexico a vital resource in the development of space travel.